The Elementary Theory of the Frobenius Automorphisms

 The proofs of the various forms of the main theorem, the applications mentioned above, and a few others, are gathered in \S \ref{proofs} and \S \ref{jacobiS}. \end{subsection}

-I would like to thank Ron Livne and Dan Abramovich for useful discussions of this problem, and Gabriel Carlyle for his excellent comments on the original manuscript.
+\begin{paragraph}{Thanks} to Dan Abramovich, Phyllis Cassidy and Ron Livne for early discussions of this problem, and to Gabriel Carlyle, Zo\'e Chatzidakis, Martin Hils, Emmanuel Kowalski, Yves Laszlo, and Thomas Scanlon for their thorough and useful comments.
 Warm thanks to Richard Cohn for information about the Jacobi bound problem.
+The paper profited greatly from a seminar organized by J.-B. Bost, Y. Laszlo and F. Loeser, and a CIRM workshop in Luminy in March 2013; I am very grateful to all the contributors.